 Defence and deterrence are only half the story, Wolfgang Ischinger tells journalists at Hertie School.

-“The door to NATO must stay open” for Russia, German diplomat Wolfgang Ischinger told around 40 members of the international press Wednesday at a gathering at the Hertie School of Governance.
+“The door to NATO must stay open” for Russia, German diplomat Wolfgang Ischinger told around 40 members of the international press Wednesday at a gathering at the Hertie School.
 It was vital that in addition to providing defence and deterrence, NATO’s 28 members also consider the alliance’s other remit, “cooperation and dialogue,” he said.
 Ischinger, who is Professor of Security Policy and Diplomatic Practice at the Hertie School, spoke to journalists ahead of the July 8-9 Summit of the North Atlantic Treaty Organization (NATO).

 “It’s clear that this summit has one central theme,” Ischinger said.
 “How to deal with Russia.”
 NATO must strike the right balance between demonstrating its readiness to defend and reiterating its offer to work together, he said.
 Everything possible should be done to avoid playing into the hands of detractors.
 This would include arms control, strengthening the NATO-Russia Council, student exchange programmes, among others.
 “Russia has to respond and go through the open door, but we have to keep the door open,” Ischinger told journalists.
 Germany, in particular, has been a proponent of this dual defence-and-detente strategy since the 1960s when it was introduced to help ease tensions between East and West during the Cold War, he said.